jeras/TCB/doc/TCB.md

 that if a monitor was placed on multiple points of a mixed configuration interconnect, all data would be translated to a common reference before being compared.

+###### Memory mode

 The `MEMORY` mode defines the same data packing scheme as memories.

 In memory mode the the byte enable signal `ben` provides the information about the transfer size, which is the number of active bits in the `ben` vector.

+In memory mode the data endianness signal `ndn` is not interpreted by subordinates, unless it is used to convert reference mode.
+One case where conversion to reference mode is needed is a bus monitor, which is supposed to have a single interpretation of the data.
+TODO: think about endianness again.

+###### Reference mode

 The `REFERENCE` mode is based on how ISAs define the placement of byte/half/word/double into its general purpose registers.